The National Immigrant Justice Center (NIJC)

 NIJC advances human and due process rights for immigrants, refugees and asylum seekers through direct legal services, impact litigation, advocacy and strategic communications.
 Headquartered in Chicago with offices in Washington, DC, San Diego, CA, and Indiana, NIJC’s team of 125 attorneys, paralegals and professionals, along with 2,000 pro bono attorneys, provides critical legal services while advancing systemic reform.

-The Legal Program Director (LPD) will be a member of NIJC’s Senior Management team, reporting to the Executive Director.
-In this capacity, the LPD will be responsible for managing NIJC’s legal programs, providing strategic leadership, vision, management and evaluation of NIJC’s programs on a local, regional and national level.
-The LPD will ensure current and future programs are consistent with NIJC’s strategic plan and goals.
+The Director of Strategy and Programs will be a member of NIJC’s Senior Management team, reporting to the Executive Director.
+The Director of Strategy and Programs will manage and coordinate NIJC’s legal service programs, providing strategic leadership, vision, and assessment of NIJC’s programs on a local, regional and national level.
+The Director of Strategy and Programs will ensure current and future programs are consistent with NIJC’s strategic plan and goals.
 The ideal candidate is an individual with management experience, an effective communicator and adaptable.
-The candidate should also demonstrate an ability to build teams and coordinate strategies across projects.
-The LPD will collaborate and support a vision for the most efficient and effective implementation of its legal programs to advance NIJC’s mission.
+The candidate should also demonstrate an ability to build teams, and identify priorities and coordinate strategies across projects and innovate on new projects.
+The Director of Strategy and Programs will institute best practices in recruiting and hiring and foster professional development among NIJC staff members.
+The Director of Strategy and Programs will collaborate and support a vision for the most efficient and effective implementation of its legal programs to advance NIJC’s mission.

 Essential Duties and Responsibilities: